Food Network’s ‘Pioneer Woman’ Accused Of Being A Racist After Shocking Video

-Pioneer Woman star Ree Drummond is facing some heat after a controversial segment about Asian Americans.
-Comic Book reports that Drummond offended viewers after making a crude joke about Asian cuisine in a 2012 segment of her show.
+Pioneer Woman Ree Drummond is facing some heat after a controversial segment about Asian-Americans.
+Comic Book reports that Drummond offended viewers after making a crude joke about Asian cuisines in a 2012 segment of her show.

-The controversial episode aired in 2012 and features Drummond playing a prank on her husband.
+The controversial episode dates to 2012 and features Drummond playing a prank on her husband.
 In the segment, Drummond serves her husband and his friends a delicious looking platter of Asian hot wings.
 Instead of savoring the dish, the men immediately express their doubts and disgust.

 “What is that?” one of the men says in the clip while a friend says, “No!”